Statistics say the cost of food is finally falling - yet sentiment seems very different.

 Slowly but surely the Consumer Price Index is falling, and inflation is now at the lowest level since 2009.
 Why does that matter?

-The rate of Retail Price Index inflation fell to 2.5% from 2.7% in the month before, the Office for National Statistics said.
+The rate of Retail Price Index (RPI) inflation - which includes housing costs - fell to 2.4% from 2.5% the previous month, the Office for National Statistics said.

 – Catherine McKinnell, Labour’s Shadow Treasury Minister

 These figures underline why this Tory-led government is wrong to be so complacent about the cost-of-living crisis.

 Wages after inflation have fallen by an average of £1,600 a year since 2010 and the link between the wealth of the nation and family finances is broken.
 A huge turnaround is needed to ensure working people aren’t worse off than when David Cameron came to office.

 While the Tories try to deny it even exists, Labour has a clear plan to deal with the cost-of-living crisis and earn our way to higher living standards for all, not just a few at the top.

 The rate of Consumer Price Index inflation rose to 1.8% in April from 1.6% in March, official figures showed today